carlsmith/coffeeshop/docs/chits.md

 ## Function: `chit`

-The `chit` function is used to create chits, mostly file chits.
-It can be called in a number of ways.
-The first argument is always required and must be the chit's cosh key.
-If you only pass that first argument, the chit that is returned will have that key and empty strings for its `content` and `description` properties.

-The second arg, if it is provided *and it is a string*, sets the `description` property.

-An optional last argument, which will always be second or third, should be a chit.
-If provided, this chit will be used to build the new chit from.

-    chit "foo.coffee", "Let foo be true." # has empty content string chit "foo.coffee", content: "foo = true" # has empty description
+The `chit` function is used to create file chits.

+The first argument is always required and is the key.
+The second arg sets the `description` property and defaults to an empty string.
+The third arg sets the `content` property and defaults to an empty string too.

+    chit "pacman.coffee", "A PAC-MAN Clone"

 The return value is always the newly created chit.
+The following code evaluates to the same object as the last example.

+    coshKey: "pacman.coffee"
+    description: "A PAC-MAN Clone"
+    content: ""

 ## Function: `run`